 Policy costing requests should be submitted to the Secretaries during business hours.
-Business hours for the purpose of these Guidelines are the weekday hours from 8.30 am to 5.30 pm.
-Requests received by Secretaries outside of these hours will be taken as having been received the next business day, unless otherwise specifically agreed in advance with the relevant Secretary.
+Business hours, for the purpose of these Guidelines, are the weekday hours from 8.30 am to 5.30 pm.
+Requests received by Secretaries outside of these hours will be taken as having been received the next business day, unless otherwise agreed in advance with the relevant Secretary.
 These timing conventions will apply to both the public release of information regarding the request, as well as the commencement of work on the costing.

-In addition, policy costing requests should be received by the Secretaries no later than 5.30 pm on the sixth business day prior to polling day for the election (that is, Thursday in the penultimate week before the election), to enable the public release of the policy costings by 5.30 pm on the Thursday before polling day for the election.
+In addition, policy costing requests should be received by the Secretaries no later than 5.30 pm on the day before the sixth business day prior to polling day for the election (that is, the Thursday17 in the penultimate week before the Saturday on which the election is held), to enable the public release of the policy costings by 5.30 pm on the Thursday before polling day for the election.

 This will allow time for costings to be publicly scrutinised before polling day.
 Should requests be received later than the specified time, the Secretaries will endeavour to cost the policy and release the costing.
-However, it may not be possible to complete the costing in time for release on the Thursday before polling day for the election.
-The Secretaries will send a letter and issue a press release early in the caretaker period reminding parties of the submission deadline.
+However, it may not be possible to complete the costing in time for release on the Thursday before polling day for the election.18 The Secretaries will send a letter and issue a press release early in the caretaker period reminding parties of the submission deadline.